patrickbucher/learning-rust/diary.md

+# Day 18 (2024-04-11)

+I finished my article on prime factorization in Rust and published it.
+Then I started reading chapter 15 on smart pointers.

 # Day 17 (2024-04-10)

 I read chapter 14 and added some doc comments to my `akshually` library, which I then published in a new version.
+I started writing an article about iterators, and how they can be used to speed up prime factorization.

 # Day 16 (2024-04-09)